jorgeiglesiasc/advanced-rfsoc-front-end/README.md

 ![main_design_diagram](figures/main_design_diagram.png)
 *Figure 7: A single processing chain diagram.*

-### PL
 The PL scheme of the project can be mainly divided into two parts.
 The first part consists of processing the input signal using the hardware blocks provided by the RFSoC itself together with the base overlay.
 An overlay is a programmable FPGA design that contain all the information about the hardware blocks called Intellectual Property (IP) cores and how they relate to each other as if it were a hardware library.
-The second part consists of using the set of IP cores of the BaseOverlay, and custom-made SDR IP cores coded with Vitis HLS to process the antenna input signal and extract the desired GNSS bands.
+The second part consists of using the set of IP cores of the BaseOverlay, and custom-made SDR IP cores coded with Vitis HLS [8] to process the antenna input signal and extract the desired GNSS bands.
 Figure 8 shows the RFSoC4x2 BaseOverlay.
 ![rfsoc_4x2_base_overlay](figures/rfsoc_4x2_base_overlay.png)
 *Figure 8: RFSoC4x2 BaseOverlay hardware layer.*

-#### _RFDC_
+### RFDC
 The RFDC IP core, is probably the most complex and characteristic block of an RFSoC, since from it all the functionalities related to the ADCs, DACs, DDCs and DUCs are configured.
 For this reason, it not only modifies the internal logic part of the processor that directs all the RF processes, but it also has to have a high temporal precision to not desynchronize any sample of the signal to be sent or received.
 The advantage of using the RFDC is that it configures in a simple and compact way both the functionalities to transfer the GNSS frequencies to baseband and those related to the programmable decimator.
 Figure 9 has been made to explain what a single Dual Tile contains.
 Also, Figure 10 shows the tile configuration and Figure 11 shows the clocking configuration.
 ![rf_adc_hierarchy](figures/rf_adc_hierarchy.png)
 *Figure 9: RF-ADC Tile hierarchy for the ZU48DR model.*